vaguy27/myai-discord-bot/README.md

 ### Prerequisites
 - Python 3.8 or higher
 - Ollama installed and running
-- ComfyUI installed and running (for image generation)
+- ComfyUI installed and running (for image, video, and music generation)
 - Discord bot token

 ### Installation